 There are different types of document searching.
 One type, called a full text search, is the sort of searching most often found in applications such as a search engine.
 This type of searching is complex, can be resource intensive, and often depends on processes outside the scope of a given search request.

-A more limited form of text search (and the topic of this document) is sub-string matching.
-One familiar form of sub-string matching is the find feature of browsers and other types of user-agent.
-In browsers, this functionality is often accessed via a key combination such as Cmd+F or Ctrl+F. Such a feature might be exposed on the Web via the API window.find, which is currently not fully standardized, or capabilities such as the proposed scroll-to-text-fragment.
+feature of browsers and other types of user-agent.
+For user agents with physical keyboards, this functionality is often accessed via a key combination such as Cmd+F or Ctrl+F. Such a feature might be exposed on the Web via the API window.find

 Find operations can provide optional mechanisms for improving or tailoring the matching behavior.
 For example, the abilility to add (or remove) case sensitivity, whether the feature supports different aspects of a regular expression language such as wildcard characters, or whether to limit matches to whole words.